Political positions of Mike Huckabee: LGBT rights

-Huckabee believes that marriage is between one man and one woman, and he opposes both same-sex marriage and civil unions.
+Huckabee believes that marriage should be between one man and one woman, and he opposes both same-sex marriage and civil unions.
 He outlawed gay marriage in Arkansas, but in 2007 he stated that Americans should respect gay couples.
 He says that adoptions should be child focused and opposes gay adoptions.

 Huckabee stated in 1992, "I feel homosexuality is an aberrant, unnatural, and sinful lifestyle, and we now know it can pose a dangerous public health risk".
 He stuck by those comments in December 2007 when asked if homosexuality is sinful.
 He replied, "Well I believe it would be—just like lying is sinful and stealing is sinful.
 There are a lot of things that are sinful.
 It doesn't mean that a person is a horrible person.
 It means that they engage in behavior that is outside the norms of those boundaries of our traditional view of what's right and what's wrong.
 So, I think that anybody who has, maybe a traditional worldview of sexuality would classify that as an unusual behavior that is not traditional and that would be outside those bounds."

-Huckabee also stated, in an interview with GQ Magazine: